Party Tableware

 If you are going to buy banquet tables, I highly recommend going with smaller, lightweight tables.
 I have had the 6 foot, wooden variety and found that they were so unruly and difficult to manuever that I would be exhausted after setting them up!

-I have since invested in a couple of smaller, folding tables and now set up and take down could not be easier.
+I have since invested in a couple of small, lightweight folding tables and now set up and take down could not be easier.

 Once you get your tables set up, I recommend getting table cloths that match for all of the tables.
 Rather than looking like a bunch of mismatched tables thrown together, matching tablecloths bring unity to the room.
-Check out these tablecloths from Domestications.
-I have similar ones in yellow.
+I use matching yellow tablecloths for most of my parties.

 Now that you have the tables set up with matching tablecloths, it's time to figure out where everything goes.
 This may seem like common sense, but a lot of people miss this little detail causing confusion when people start coming through to fill their plates.